-Icon Behavior Shortcut 1M Click this button to open a one-to-many relationship dialog to add a relationship between the two tables.
-The selected table becomes the referencing table and will have the many endpoint of the link.
-Option/Alt Ctrl + O + MM Click this button to open a many-to-many relationship dialog to add a relationship between the two tables.
-This option will create a new table based on the selected columns for the two relating tables and link them.
-Option/Alt Ctrl + M +
+lcon Behavior Shortcut 1M Click this button to open a one-to-many relationship dialog to add a rela- tionship between the two tables.
+The selected table becomes the referencing Ct table and will have the many endpoint of the link. + MM table and will have the many endpoint of the link.Click this button to open a many-to-many relationship dialog to add a rela- tionship between the two tables.
+This option will create a new table basedOption/Alt Ctrl + Mon the selected columns for the two relating tables and link them.Option/Alt + lcon Behavior Fill Color Use Fill Color to change the background color of a table node.
+This is helpful if you want to identify a of group tables.
+Once set, all the newly added tables will take the same color.
+Text Color Use Text Color to change the text color of a table node based on the fill color to make text easily readable.